techidaily/site-windows11/source/_posts/chronicle-of-windows-seven-enduring-traits-in-the-new-era-of-11.md

  With Windows 11, Microsoft finally moved to combine Command Prompt with PowerShell.
 This new all-in-one Windows terminal tool is now the default when trying to run Command Prompt in the latest versions of the OS.
 Even so, the old Command Prompt remains and can still be used if you change a few settings in the Windows Terminal.

- Check out our[beginner's guide to the Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) to learn more about how to use this old, but venerable tool.
+ Check out our [beginner's guide to the Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) to learn more about how to use this old, but venerable tool.

 ## 2\.
 The Run Dialog